CrossyChainsaw/Ranknir/README.md

 4. Download latest version of ranknir-manual [here](https://github.com/CrossyChainsaw/Ranknir/releases/download/manual-v1.1.1/ranknir.zip)
 5. Unzip the zip and open `clan.json`
 6. In `clan.json` change the variables to make them match your discord server and brawlhalla clan.

+**In this example the clan is called `Eisen` and has a clan id of `833565`.
+Edit all the fields to match your clans'*

 *clan.json*
 ```json